natedey/RINRUS/bin/README.md

   <summary> <b><font size="+1">2D.
 Manual selection and ranking</font></b> </summary>

 You can generate your own `res_atoms.dat` file using an existing `res_atoms.dat` file as a template or from scratch.
-* The first two columns should list the chain and residue ID of a given residue
+* The first two columns should list the chain and residue ID of a given residue.
-* The third column should contain an arbitrary ranking value
+* The third column is where the ranking value would go.
+This isn't actually used by the trimming script so the value doesn't matter as long as something is there.
 * The rest of the line should be the selected atom(s).

 The residues should be listed in the order you want them to be added to the model.